Bendat/autometa/packages/errors/README.md

 - `raise` – construct and throw `AutomationError` or custom subclasses (legacy constructors supported) with optional nested causes.
 - `safe`/`safeAsync` – execute functions, capturing failures as `AutomationError` instances while returning a discriminated union result.
 - `formatErrorCauses` – produce readable multi-line descriptions of error chains with configurable stack inclusion and depth limits.
+- `formatErrorTree` / `printErrorTree` – pretty-print error causes as an indented tree, ideal for console or structured logs.